RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 almost forget they wanted to make Debug feel as bad as they did

 **maybe have a Brun scene at the end?
 About wondering why Trouble went**

+## Intermission 2
+Another set of small scene fitting in the time skip gap between chapter 12 and 13

+Felicity psyches herself up for practicing putting on makeup to hide her bruises She considers herself (Felicity) and how others see her and how she seems to behave around them (Trouble) to be different personalities.

+Brun panics about people getting too close or handsy as she has a bad experience with a guest

+Trouble worries about how to express herself and her emotions

 # [[Chapter 13]]
 A few days pass, trouble goes out with both others once and becomes a bit more comfortable with existing out and about